RyanAquino/travel-agency-scraper/README.md

 # Travel Agency Scraper
-Scrapes [Jalan](https://www.jalan.net/en/japan_hotels_ryokan/])  English website and extracts a list of Hotel names, address location, room types with its pricing options in both USD and YEN which is then saved to a CSV file with a summary.
+Scrapes [Jalan](https://www.jalan.net/en/japan_hotels_ryokan/])  English website and extracts a list of hotel names, address location, room types with its pricing options in both USD and YEN which is then saved to a CSV file with a summary.

 ### Requirements
-- python 3
+- Python 3
-- docker
+- Docker with engine version ^27.1.1
 - docker-compose

 ### Technology